John Jasinski (academic administrator)

 John Jasinski (born 1962) is the interim provost for Missouri State University and was the 10th university president of Northwest Missouri State University.

 Early life

 Jasinski was born in Flint, Michigan and was a 1980 graduate of Powers Catholic High School.

 Education

 He received a bachelor's degree from Central Michigan University in 1985 with a major in Broadcast and Cinematic Arts/Public Communication and Masters from Central in 1986 in Interpersonal and Public Communication.
-He received a PhD from the University of Nebraska in 1996 in Educational Leadership and Higher Education Administration.
+He received a PhD from the University of Nebraska–Lincoln in 1996 in Educational Leadership and Higher Education Administration.

 Northwest Missouri (1986–2001)

 From 1986 to 2001 he served various capacities at Northwest including Associate Provost, Chair, Department of Mass Communication.
 In 1994–95 he went on a Sabbatical to serve as Malcolm Baldrige National Quality Award Education Specialist.
 He has served part-time with the organization since then.